WELY: As a pair

 WELY was owned by retired CBS broadcaster Charles Kuralt from 1995 until his death on July 4, 1997.
-In 1999, WELY-AM-FM transferred from the estate of Suzanna Baird Kuralt to her estate's executors, Susan Bowers & Lisa Bowers White, who sold the stations to Alice L. Hill & Janice Nagel Erickson, a Twin Cities transplant.
+In 1999, WELY-AM-FM transferred from the estate of Suzanna Baird Kuralt to her estate's executors, Susan Bowers and Lisa Bowers White, who sold the stations to Alice L. Hill and Janice Nagel Erickson, a Twin Cities transplant.
 In 2005, it was purchased by the Bois Forte Band of Chippewa.

-The stations went silent on Thursday, December 1 2022 as the transition began to the new owner Zoe Communications, Inc. of Shell Lake, Wis.
-The company owns 17 radio stations, including numerous outlets in smaller markets similar to Ely.
-WELY plans to return to the air when the FCC grants the transfer which normally takes about 90 days.
+The stations went silent on December 1, 2022, as the transition began to the new owner Zoe Communications, Inc. of Shell Lake, Wisconsin; the $130,000 sale did not include the studios in downtown Ely, which the Bois Forte Band of Chippewa retained.
+The sale was consummated on April 20, 2023.

+The WELY stations continued to operate intermittently under Zoe, in part due to two managerial deaths.
+In February 2025, Zoe filed to sell the stations to Civic Media, marking that company's first acquisition outside of Wisconsin, for $70,000.
+The stations returned to the air with test programming in March 2025, during which WELY-FM experienced transmitter problems; a full relaunch is planned for late spring or early summer.
+The stations will be programmed with music formats, with some programming simulcast on AM and FM, and will maintain their longtime carriage of Minnesota Twins baseball; the center-left political programming that Civic Media airs on some of its Wisconsin stations will not be part of the WELY lineup.

+In April 2025, the station came back on the air.